 A main program in any language may call reentrant FORTRAN or FORTRAN-compatible subroutines.
 COBOL subroutines may be called from COBOL only.
-The subroutines are loaded together with the main program on the same segment.
-In the ND-100-they may not exceed a total length of X words of program code where X is an installation dependent maximum (data areas, SIBAS, NSHS/FOCUS and many of the FORTRAN-1REENT routines are not included in this length).
+The subroutines are loaded together with the main program on the same segment[•].
+In the ND-100-they may not exceed a total length of X words of program code where X is an installation dependent maximum (data areas, SIBAS, NSHS/FOCUS and many of included in this length).
 In the ND-500, main programs and subroutines may have a length of up to 134 megabytes both for data and code.
 The subroutines will have access to the task common data area, parameters and their own local data.